 Spousal Support is NOT Mandatory

-Spousal support, as it is now commonly called, has in the past been known as “alimony”.
+Spousal support, as it is now commonly called, has in the past been known as “alimony.”
 Spousal support is not mandatory in most states.
-However, if the circumstances are such that a spouse will face hardships if he or she does not receive financial support after the divorce, than spousal support should be considered.
+However, spousal support should be considered if a spouse will face hardships if he or she does not receive financial support after the divorce.
 The deciding factor regarding spousal support is the need to maintain the spouse at his or her customary standard of living.
 In other words, the law recognizes that a wife (or husband) should not be forced to live at a level below that enjoyed during the marriage.
 Mast Law Firm can help!

 However, other factors also need to be considered.
 For example, spousal support should most likely not be considered if: